bkownacki1/CS3398-Kree-F2019/README.txt

 What Can We do to Improve?

   Team:
     - Zenhub boards need to be updated daily so the rest of the team knows what is going on.
 It was hard to gauge where the project was at due to this and required messaging On Slack to ensure this got done.
+All teammates need to monitor Slack and make prompt responses otherwise it hurts the entire group.

   Individual: